 This was with only a carry-on and a “personal item.”

 What I learned…

-There’s nothing like living out of a 40-liter backpack for 4 weeks to make you realize that all the crap we own is only weighing us down.
-I — WE — have too much stuff!
+There’s nothing like living out of a 40-liter backpack for 4 weeks to make me realize that all the crap I own is only weighing me down.
+I have too much stuff!
 We are so tethered to our possessions and the status it gives us.

 I realized I’ve always been chasing the better title, better company, more money, more prestige… and what came with that was obviously more stress, less sleep, and less balance.

 Balance is so, so important.
 Don’t lose sight of yourself, your passions, and your drivers while you are working for the man.
 Because travel is the only thing (that costs money) but makes you richer.